nicolasbotto/live-video-analytics-iot-edge-python/README.md

 ## Setup

-After cloning the repository, follow instructions outlined in **src/cloud-to-device-console-app/readme.md** to setup the console app and instructions in **src/ams-asset-player/readme.md** to setup the Python app.
+After cloning the repository, follow instructions outlined in **src/cloud-to-device-console-app/readme.md** to setup the console app and instructions in **src/ams-asset-player/readme.md** to setup the player app.

 ## Running the sample

-Follow instructions outlined in **src/cloud-to-device-console-app/readme.md** to run the console app and instructions in **src/ams-asset-player/readme.md** to run the Python app.
+Follow instructions outlined in **src/cloud-to-device-console-app/readme.md** to run the console app and instructions in **src/ams-asset-player/readme.md** to run the player app.

 ## Key concepts